Prthmsh7/Giggle/README.md

-# cs50-project
+# Hooper
-This repository contains all the files of my final project for CS50's Introduction to Computer Science.
+This repository contains all the files of my final project "Hooper" for CS50's Introduction to Computer Science.